Some posts contain compensated links. Please read this disclaimer for more info.

 Cathedral Saint Alexander Nevski

 This is a unique location because you’re not allowed to take pictures.
-This church sits at the heart of Bulgaria and it’s renowned for its breathtaking interior.
+This church sits at the heart of Bulgaria, and it’s renowned for its breathtaking interior.
 Unfortunately, you aren’t allowed to take pictures there.
-One of the few places you can find a picture of the interior is on Atlas Obscura.

 Seeing the place in a picture is, of course, not even near to seeing it with your own eyes.
-Should you go visit, odds are that you might hear the choir singing.
+Should you go visit, the odds are that you might hear the choir singing.

 Plovdiv Old Town

 Recently chosen as the European Capital of Culture for 2019, Plovdiv Old Town has plenty to offer.

 You might find yourself walking over cobblestone streets and ducking into antique shops and museums.
 You will also find an Ottoman mosque and a Roman amphitheater.